visionmedia/masteringnode/chapters/installation.md

 # Installing Node

 In this chapter we will be looking at the installation and compilation of node.
-Although there are several ways we may install node, we will be looking at [homebrew](http://github.com/mxcl/homebrew), [nDistro](http://github.com/visionmedia/ndistro), and the most flexible method of course, compiling from source.
+Although there are several ways we may install node, we will be looking at [homebrew](http://github.com/mxcl/homebrew), [nDistro](http://github.com/visionmedia/ndistro), and the most flexible method, of course - compiling from source.

 ### Homebrew